Who this is for

 - No infrastructure to manage

-- Pay-per-use pricing — low barrier to entry
+- Pay-per-use pricing with a low barrier to entry

 - Latest capabilities automatically available